MarceloLeite2604/mega-man-x-password-decrypter/README.md

 Ok, so let's go back in time.

-It is early 90s, you just got Megaman X for your Super Nintendo.
+It is early 90s, you just got Mega Man X for your Super Nintendo.
 You wanted to try it before going to school, so you decided to give it a try.
 You have made some progress but now you need to leave.
 You turn your console off, but before that you annotate the last password presented by the game.

 _Pretty nostalgic, but how is this connected to the program?_